Utsavch189/docker-django-node-webapp/README.md

 ## Go inside of a docker container from termial and access it like ssh
 sudo docker exec -it container_id/container_name sh

+## Pull docker images like, mongo,postgress,python,ubuntu which are already exists in docker hub
+docker pull imagename(from docker hub)[with its version (Optional)]

 # Docker Volume

 If we create an image of our application and run the container from that image, then it is fine.
 But <br/>